 Besides for it being the name of their stadium, the Red Wings have had a close relationship with the big pizza chain.
-The founder of Little Caesars was the founder of the Detroit Red Wings, and they even have a youth development team over their called the Little Caesars.
+The founder of Little Caesars was the owner of the Detroit Red Wings, and they even have a youth development team over their called the Little Caesars.

 Edmonton Oilers – CanOils

 They are the Oilers, so a Canadian oil company fits in the best.
 As much as I am against huge oil and gas corporations, I couldn’t really find any other good fit.

 What does a cat love more than cat food?

 Not only did I partner up these two brands because of the name, but the Kings have actually used a jersey where its primary logo looks a lot like the Burger King mascot.

 The Wild would fit well with a nature brand, and that is why I picked Bass Pro Shop.
 They don’t just sell fishing equipment, but they also sell all sorts of items that help get you closer to nature.

 I am not too knowledgeable on what Montreal is known for, but I know Canadiens love poutine.
 So I just gave the Habs the first poutine chain that I could find.

 The Predators would pair well with a hunting company, and you use camouflage for hunting.
 Also predator is in the name, so its an obvious choice.

 Drake’s sells one item that instantly reminds me of this New Jersey based hockey franchise: Devil Dogs.